alsey89/people-matter/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`).
 5. Open a pull request.

-Please make sure to update the checklist with a `[x]` when you start working on a feature to indicate that it's in progress.

 ## Development Setup

 #### Prerequisites

 - Ensure Docker and Docker Compose are installed.
-[Docker Installation Guide](#)

 #### Setup Instructions